mprinc/webpack.js.org/src/content/guides/code-splitting.md

 ## Entry Points

-This is by far the easiest and most intuitive way to split code.
-However, it is more manual and has some pitfalls we will go over.
+This is by far <span class='important'>the easiest and most intuitive</span> way to split code.
+However, it is <span class='important'>more manual and has some pitfalls</span> we will go over.
 Let's take a look at how we might split another module from the main bundle:

 __project__